hawkinsd90/BouncePartyClubSite/docs/INTEGRATIONS.md

 **Fallback Behavior:**
 If the email fails and `skipFallback` is not set, the function sends an SMS to the admin phone with the recipient, subject, and truncated error message.
 This ensures critical notifications are not silently lost.

-### Branded Email Hook (`auth-email-hook`)
+### Branded Auth Emails (`auth-email-hook` edge function)

 Supabase's default auth emails (signup confirmation, password reset) are intercepted and replaced with branded versions.
-The hook receives the auth event from Supabase and sends via Resend using the `emailTemplateBase.ts` component library.
+The hook receives the auth event from Supabase and sends branded HTML via Resend using the `emailTemplateBase.ts` component library.

 ### Email Template System (`src/lib/emailTemplateBase.ts`)